ampl/mp/doc/rst/model-guide.rst

 Otherwise, they have to be linearized by the so-called "big-M" constraints.
 The big-M constants require finite bounds on expressions.
 For numerical stability these bounds should not exceed the reciprocal of the integrality tolerance (option *inttol*).
-A default big-M value can be set with the option *cvt:mip:bigM*.
+A default big-M value can be set with the option *cvt:bigM*.

 Piecewise-linear functions
 *****************************